Christopher Gore MBACP (accred), Msc, BA, Dip.

 My name is Chris Gore and I am a BACP accredited Psychodynamic Counsellor/Psychotherapist with over 20 years experience of working with individuals and groups in many different settings.
 I offer short or longer-term therapy to individuals.
 I have a wide range of experience in helping others to learn, grow emotionally and to tackle some very challenging situations.

 I am guessing that you might want to make sense of a situation in your life, the way you are feeling about yourself or others’.
 This may be a first step for many so it could be quite a confusing time.
 Whatever brings you here I will take your concern seriously and help you think about a way forward.
+I work with both men and women individually or as a couple who are experiencing a range of concerns including sexual and intimacy difficulties.
+In men there is growing concern about the use of internet pornography where the relationship with the screen interferes with personal real relationships.
+This also applies to the wider population where the use of technology promotes a trance like state where one can escape to.
+This can take the form of social media or shopping online.

 I have a particular interest in how feelings of shame can impact on one's self-worth and inhibit the potential to live a creative and fulfilling life.
 My work involves, amongst many other things, trying to understand the role shame, guilt, loss and unresolved grief can have on one's life.
 How certain feelings can be puzzling and problematic to oneself and perhaps to your wider network.